 Federal Partners in Transition

-- Literature Review of Five Federal Systems Serving Transition Age Youth with Disabilities final report To support the development of an interagency strategy to improve transition results for youth with disabilities, ODEP funded the development of a literature review that focuses on five Federal systems that play key and inter-related roles in preparing youth with disabilities as they transition into adulthood - vocational rehabilitation, social security, juvenile justice, behavioral health, and workforce investment.
+- To support the development of an interagency strategy to improve transition results for youth with disabilities, ODEP funded the development of the Literature Review of Five Federal Systems Serving Transition Age Youth with Disabilities that focuses on five federal systems that play key and inter-related roles in preparing youth with disabilities as they transition into adulthood vocational rehabilitation, social security, juvenile justice, behavioral health, and workforce investment.
 This study summarizes each system's role, the extent of its use by the population, and central programs and authorizing legislation.
 In addition, challenges and recommendations for each system are identified, as are common themes and trends across systems.

 Volunteerism and work-based learning (both paid and voluntary) can provide critical preparation for all youth as they transition from school into the world of work.
 ODEP and the Corporation for National and Community Service have collaborated to create policy guidance and highlight resources to promote national service as an option for all youth, including youth with disabilities.